eclipse-sumo/sumo/docs/web/docs/SUMO-GUI.md

 # Multiple Views

 Using the (![Image:NewView.gif](images/NewView.gif
-"Image:newView.gif"))-button, multple viewing windows onto the same simulation can be opened.
+"Image:newView.gif"))-button, multiple viewing windows can be opened onto the same simulation.
 The visualization settings can be set independently for each view.
 The viewing windows can be managed using the *Windows* menu in the main menu bar.